JingyunLiu663/shopping-website-reivews-nlp/README.md

 As general steps, we first need to tokenize the text and transform all the words to lower-case.
 We then remove all the stop words, puncuations, and stem the document.
 Finally, we vectorize all the words in a document with tf-idf weighted average.

 ## Apply Topic Modelling to Reduce Dimensionally
-Apply Latent Dirichlet Allocation (LDA) and Latent Semantic Analysis (LSA) to convert documents from bag-of-words into bag-of-topics (Dimensionality Reduction)
+Apply Latent Dirichlet Allocation (LDA) and Latent Semantic Analysis (LSA) to convert documents from bag-of-words into bag-of-topics (Dimensionality Reduction.

 Use cross validation to select an appropriate number of topics for the whole dataset.